-I am applying for a green card by adjustment of status because I married a U.S. citizen.
-One question in part 3 of the green card application Form I-485 asks: "Have you ever, in or outside the United States: Been arrested, cited, charged, indicted, convicted, fined, or imprisoned for breaking or violating any law or ordinance, excluding traffic violations?"
+If you are applying for a green card in the United States by adjustment of status after marrying a U.S. citizen, you'll notice that one question on the application Form I-485 asks: "Have you ever, in or outside the United States: Been arrested, cited, charged, indicted, convicted, fined, or imprisoned for breaking or violating any law or ordinance, excluding traffic violations?"

 Historically, U.S. government access to foreign criminal records (other than Canada's) has been limited.
-Therefore, if you do not tell USCIS about your arrest in England, there is a chance that the agency will not find out about it.
+Therefore, if you do not tell USCIS about your arrest, there is a chance that the agency will not find out about it.

-Nevertheless, given how quickly information-sharing technologies and policies can change, and how serious the consequences for failing to disclose one's criminal background can be, it would be a mistake to take that chance – especially since the type of background you have would probably not bar your permanent residence or future naturalization in the first place.
+Nevertheless, given how quickly information-sharing technologies and policies can change, and how serious the consequences for failing to disclose one's criminal background can be, you would be taking a chance on this.

 For adjustment of status applicants who have been associated with national security threats or organized crime, records of foreign convictions might already be available to USCIS through U.S. government databases and could be retrieved automatically after the biometrics appointment.

-For all other adjustment applicants, USCIS would need to make an individual records request through Interpol – which is unlikely to happen unless an application raises particular suspicions.
-Add to this the fact that foreign governments might be more reluctant to share records of arrests and charges that did not result in a conviction, and you could reasonably conclude that USCIS is unlikely to find out about your criminal history.
+For all other adjustment applicants, USCIS would need to make an individual records request through Interpol.
+That's unlikely to happen unless an application raises particular suspicions.
+Add to this the fact that foreign governments might be reluctant to share records of arrests and charges that did not result in a conviction, and you could reasonably conclude that USCIS is unlikely to find out about your criminal history.

-These risks seem unnecessary, especially in your case because, in the absence of aggravating factors, battery tends not to be considered a “crime of moral turpitude” (the type of crime that would make you inadmissible).
-And, even if it were considered such a crime, the fact that you were not convicted would strongly play in your favor – even though USCIS would still want to judge for itself your explanation of the circumstances of your arrest.
+These risks seem unnecessary, especially because, in the absence of aggravating factors, many minor crimes would not make you inadmissible even if you were eventually found guilty (or pled guilty); though USCIS would still want to judge for itself your explanation of the circumstances of your arrest and dismissal.